brettz9/eslint-config-ash-nazg/README.md

 - `mocha-plus.js`: Strict but reasonable rules for checking Mocha/Chai (not naming "sauron" as not bundling with Sauron)
 - `cypress.js`: Strict but reasonable rules for checking Cypress
-- `rc.js`: Config for using `overrides` to give Rollup and RC config files to support modules where available (and script where not)
+- `overrides.js`: Config for overrides to give browser directories, and config and RC config files suitable default config

 ## Comparison to other "standards"